sbreitbart/target_practice/README.md

-# target_practice
-practicing using the 'targets' r package
+I am practicing using the 'targets' R package.
+Check out the self-help tutorial notes I wrote in the "targets_tutorial.Rmd" markdown file.